AP PHOTOS: Horses race in Nepal capital to keep devils away

 Updated

-In this April 5, 2019, photo, a Nepalese cavalry soldier displays his skills during the Ghode Jatra festival in Kathmandu, Nepal.
+In this April 4, 2019, photo, Nepalese cavalry soldiers display their skills during the Ghode Jatra festival in Kathmandu, Nepal.
 The 'Ghode Jatra' is an annual horse festival celebrated on the Nepal Cavalry grounds in Kathmandu, which marks the defeat of a Hindu demon.
 The president of Nepal, diplomats, top officials and civilians all gather to watch 106 horses and more than 200 soldiers display warfare techniques which are believed to keep the demon away.
 The preparations of this event start three months prior, when a dedicated team of soldiers spend days bonding with the animals, by feeding and grooming the horses. less

-In this April 5, 2019, photo, a Nepalese cavalry soldier displays his skills during the Ghode Jatra festival in Kathmandu, Nepal.
+In this April 4, 2019, photo, Nepalese cavalry soldiers display their skills during the Ghode Jatra festival in Kathmandu, Nepal.
 The 'Ghode Jatra' is an annual horse festival celebrated on the Nepal Cavalry ... more

 Photo: Niranjan Shrestha, AP